lmnleaf/github-getting-started-guides/ghec/EDUs/edu-quickstart-enterprise-management.md

-# Quickstart: GitHub as a Service
+# Quickstart: GitHub Enterprise for EDUs

-A guide to managing GitHub as a Service for your EDU community.
+A guide to managing GitHub for your EDU community.

 ----

-### Intro to GitHub as a Service
+### Intro to Managing GitHub Enterprise for EDUs

 GitHub is a service that you'll provide to your educational community via your GitHub Enterprise account.